Ruptured Tendon Treatment

-- Treatment without surgery involves placing your foot so that the sole of the foot is pointed downward for 4 to 8 weeks.
+- Treatment without surgery involves immobilizing your foot so that the sole of the foot is pointed downward for 4 to 8 weeks.

 - This treatment has been advocated by some because it gives similar results to surgery in motion and strength.
 The problem with this treatment is that it has a rerupture rate of up to 30%.
 Nevertheless, it may still be a reasonable option for those who are at increased operative risk because of age or medical problems or inactive people who may tolerate mild weakness in supporting weight on the ball of the foot (called plantarflexion).

 - The rotator cuff is unique because treatment without surgery is the treatment of choice in most tendon injuries.
 More than 90% of tendon injuries are long term in nature, and 33-90% of these chronic rupture symptoms go away without surgery.

 - In contrast, acute rupture, as occurs with trauma, may or may not be repaired surgically depending on the severity of the tear.